rockmanray/rzone/README.md

 # rzone
-This repository is for the paper "A Novel Approach to Solving Goal-Achieving Problems for Board Games", which was accepted by AAAI-22. https://arxiv.org/pdf/2112.02563.pdf
+This repository is for the paper "A Novel Approach to Solving Goal-Achieving Problems for Board Games", which was accepted by AAAI-22.
+The follwing link is our paper in arxiv: https://arxiv.org/pdf/2112.02563.pdf

 # Build